Lawrence University Residence Hall Terms of Agreement and Conditions of Occupancy

 Housing Cancellation / Refund: You should consult the current course catalog for information regarding any possible housing refund.

 Use of Room: The room assigned to a student(s) is to be occupied only by that student(s) and may not be sublet or used for any purpose other than residential.

 Damages: The university cannot accept responsibility for loss or damage of personal property.
-A student agrees to accept responsibility for all property assigned to the student and agrees to pay for repairs made necessary through fault or negligence of him/herself or guests.
+Students agree to accept responsibility for all property assigned to them and agree to pay for repairs made necessary through their fault or negligence or that of their guests.
 The university reserves the right to inspect rooms for damage.
 Damage to university property will be charged to the individual involved whenever possible.
 If damages cannot be attributed to a single individual or group of students, all residents of the floor or housing facility may be required to share equally in the cost.

 Check-out and Vacating Rooms: Upon termination of contract, room change, or leave of absence or withdrawal, the student must check out with a Residential Education and Housing staff member.
 Check-out includes completion of a room inventory and the return of keys.
 Any student neglecting to follow proper procedure will be assessed appropriate fines and will forfeit the right to contest individual billing for room damages.
 All personal belongings must be removed at the time of departure.